pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 on the basal melt rate which is, primarily, thermodynamically-determined (subsection :ref:`sec-basestrength`).

-Table :numref:`tab-stress-balance-choice` describes the basic choice of stress balance.
+:numref:`tab-stress-balance-choice` describes the basic choice of stress balance.
 If the SSA stress balance is used, a choice of two solvers is available, namely ``-ssa_method fd`` (default) or ``-ssa_method fem``.
-See Table :numref:`tab-ssa-usage`, which describes additional controls on the numerical solution of the stress balance equations.
-If option ``-ssa_method fd`` is chosen then several more controls on numerics are available; see Table :numref:`tab-ssafd-controls`.
+See :numref:`tab-ssa-usage`, which describes additional controls on the numerical solution of the stress balance equations.
+If option ``-ssa_method fd`` is chosen then several more controls on numerics are available; see :numref:`tab-ssafd-controls`.
 If the ice sheet being modeled has any floating ice then the user is advised to read section :ref:`sec-pism-pik` on modeling marine ice sheets.

 .. list-table:: The basic choice of stress balance